GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 - `$code` is an error code:
   - `1`: A connection could not be established to Remote.<br>
   - `2`: This module's path is not present in the configuration file.<br>
-  - `3`: There is insufficient space on the MNC to download the updated file.
+  - `3`: There is insufficient space on the server to download the updated file.
 The local version either does not exist, or is outdated relative to Remote.
 This does support multiple drives, but will not move the cached file to a different drive if its drive is full.<br>

 ### **`GMU.StartHandlers():`**
- Starts all event handlers -- *is called when GERTMNCUpdater.lua is `require`d.
+ Starts all event handlers -- *is called when GERTUpdateServer.lua is `require`d.
 I can change this.* <br>

 ### **`GMU.StopHandlers():`**
  Stops all event handlers <br>